RedCheeksCoder/EasyHire/README.md

 ## Deploy on Vercel

+##Description
+Welcome to EasyHire, the ultimate solution for streamlined job connections.
+We're about to uncover the unparalleled features that make EasyHire the pinnacle of online hiring platforms.
+As we delve into the platform, you'll immediately notice the sleek and user-friendly interface, a testament to the sophistication of its development using Next JS, Tailwind, and MongoDB.
+EasyHire ensures a seamless user experience for both employers and job seekers alike.

+##Features:
+- CRUD for job post
+- Search a tag
+- Search a user
+- Google authentication

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.